HomeblogThe Essental of an Effective Saving plan (and how to build one)

 November 18, 2020

-How do we save our money.
-While we are to put our hope in god, that doesn’t mean that we shouldn’t be planning ahead for the future, Saving, investing, diversifying our holding.
+How do we save our money?.
+While we are to put our hope in our income that doesn’t mean that we shouldn’t be planning ahead for the future, Saving, investing, diversifying our holding.
 In fact we were told that these are all Wise things to do.

 A culture is a way of thinking behavior or working that exists in a society or organization.
 When something is done consistently, it becomes a habit; a habit done over and over becomes a way of life ie a culture. if we look at our society, we have a spending culture as opposed to a savings culture. this is why most often a bigger salary or income means more spending even though we often delude ourselves into thinking we will invest or save more when a higher income comes along,